-Two years ago, I stumbled across the Quantified Self movement, a group of people focused on finding ways to better understand themselves through tracking personal data points.
+Two years ago, I stumbled across the Quantified Self movement, a group of people focused on finding ways to better understand themselves by tracking personal data points.
 I started attending their London meetups and even went to the European Conference last year in Amsterdam: which inspired me to take my own personal tracking to a whole new level.

 Last week, I had the opportunity to share my experience and ‘my personal habit tracking system’ at the QS London Meetup and I wanted to share some of the key points I covered with you.